(I may earn a small commission from the products mentioned in this post.)

 - At 4 months, leisure sports like golf and pickleball were options for me.

 At this point, physical therapy is still a big part of your life.
-At least, you are doing it on your own.
+By now, you are doing it on your own.

 Even if you feel good, I’d recommend icing and elevation.
 Even if you don’t notice much pain or swelling, know that your knee is still healing.